When you can’t find an ideal itinerary in itself, here are 5 hints for planning and building your own great itineraries.

 But, this doesn’t happen every time.
 Sometimes, there won’t be an ideal itinerary available for you to choose from, and you will have to create it yourself.
 In this case, you will need to know a few key points that go into creating a well-rounded trip.

-Timing and Pacing
+Maintain Proper Timing and Pacing of Your Tour

 Make sure the main events are spaced out and organized in a timely fashion.
 This means deciding what your group can handle, and basing your activities around that factor.

 Keep in mind the pace of your group.
 If you know your group cannot handle an entire day of moving around, make sure you don’t schedule all of the walking tours in one block.
 Spread them out so your group doesn’t get exhausted.
-Don’t force your group members along to the point that they cannot enjoy a stop because they are rushed to the next one.
+Don’t force your traveling tribe members along to the point that they cannot enjoy a stop because they are rushed to the next one.

 Consider the size of your group as well.
 A group of 40 takes a lot longer to get off and on a bus than a group of 15.

-Begin and End With a Bang
+Begin and End Your Tour With a Bang

 Starting with an opening party will get the group mixing and excited about the rest of the trip.
 You can also use the opener to inform everyone of your trip’s schedule, run through your “Rules of the Road” and answer any questions.